nightingal3/llm-pretraining-behaviours/README.md

 A second optional set up is for vllm inferencing on dolma.
 If you wish to run inferencing on dolma, set up a vllm environment.
 There are 3 options to do this (be mindful of CUDA versions) -
-1. (Recommended) vllm source code - https://docs.vllm.ai/en/latest/getting_started/installation.html
+1. (Recommended) vllm submodule in this repo for which installation steps can be found here - https://docs.vllm.ai/en/latest/getting_started/installation.html
 2. pip install vllm
 3. (Easiest) - Download the vllm env from - https://huggingface.co/shreyasinghal/vllm_env